better-labs/betteroms/docs/design-betteroms-v1.md

 Avoid a giant global /types dump—except for a tiny /shared (or @types) for truly cross-cutting stuff.

 ### Market Discovery
-**Q: How will users identify marketId values for trade plans?**
+**Q: How will users identify marketTokenId values for trade plans?**
-A: Users identify marketId separately (via Polymarket UI, API, or external tools).
+A: Users identify marketTokenId separately (via Polymarket UI, API, or external tools).
 BetterOMS does not include a market browser/search feature.

+**Note on terminology**: In Polymarket's API, what we call `marketTokenId` in trade plans refers to the **token ID** for a specific outcome (YES or NO) within a market.
+This is sometimes called the CLOB token ID.

-**Q: Should validation accept market IDs, slugs, or both?**
+**Q: Should validation accept market token IDs, slugs, or both?**
-A: **Phase 1 accepts both formats.**
+A: **Phase 1 accepts token ID format only.**
-- **Market IDs**: CLOB-style IDs (e.g., "0x1234567890abcdef...")
+- **Market Token IDs**: CLOB-style token IDs (e.g., "0x1234567890abcdef...")
-- **Market Slugs**: Human-readable slugs (e.g., "will-donald-trump-win-2024")
-- **Parsing logic**: Distinguish between formats:
-  - If starts with "0x" or is all hex/numeric → treat as market ID
-  - Otherwise → treat as slug, resolve to market ID via Polymarket API
+- Future phases may add slug support with resolution to token IDs
-- Store resolved market ID in database for consistency
+- Store marketTokenId in database as provided

 ### Position Sizing
 **Q: Should orders be sized in USDC collateral or outcome token quantities?**